 - Ensure your eyelids are clean and then apply a primer on them, so the eye makeup does not smudge and stays on for longer.

-(If you’re in a rush, you should just skip the liquid liner in your best interest!)
+(If you’re in a rush, it is in your best interest to just skip the liquid liner!)

-- As you age, opt for more subtle colors like brown for a more elegant look and apply mascara to complement the simple look.
+- As you get older, refrain from using bold colors and opt for subtle shades like brown, for a more elegant look and apply mascara to complement the simple look.

 Note: Always tilt your face up and look down as you apply eyeliner.
 Doing this ensures you achieve symmetry.